#lifelessons, #spiritual, Uncategorized

 How Kundalini Yoga taught me what it really means to love myself.

-I used to think that self-love was taking time for long baths, getting a massage, going the spa, or some kind of timeout from the world to focus on myself.
+I used to think that self-love was taking time for long baths.
+It also meant getting a massage.
+I would go to the spa or take some kind of timeout from the world to focus on myself.
 Yes!
 These are all wonderful and necessary things to do for yourself.
 However, if you really think about it.
 These things are just bodily upkeep, not self-love.

-It occurred to me the thought of routine maintenance was sort of radical to me and so it felt like it was self-love.
-And in some ways, it was, because it showed me that taking time for myself was just not something I put on my list of high priorities.
+It occurred to me the thought of routine maintenance was radical to me and so it felt like it was self-love.
+In some ways, it was true.
+It showed me that taking time for myself was not something I considered a high priority.

 Like many women I was conditioned to give, give, give until I crashed.
-I would get to the point where I literally got sick because my body was revolting from the lack of care.
+I reached a point where I literally became sick.
+My body rebelled due to the lack of care.
 Does this sound familiar?
 The self-love I speak of is the kind that nurtures and heals the mind, body, and spirit in a healthy way.

 Maybe some people even think of self-love as selfish or something that comes from the ego.
 “Oh, I’m so great!
 I’m the best!
 I am much better than you!”
 (Inserting sarcasm here.)
 There are people like this yes, but this is not the kind of self-love I am referring to.
 Also, I advise you to keep your distance from those folks for many reasons we can discuss another day.